gobind-singh21/Boltpp/README.md

 - Right now it has been keeping in mind that you are using it on windows (Linux version will be made after windows implementation of it is completed).
 - It only supports TCP (UDP support will be added in future).
 - Support for Websocket will arrive later on.
+- Supports only HTTP/1.1 (some features are to be implemented as of now).
+- Doesn't have support of middleware as of now (even though I have kept middleware variables but they are not implemented).
+- Support for JSON parsing in request and payload of http request is on work.